Our staff team

 Dr Helen MacIntyre – Head of Evidence

 Helen is an experienced mixed methods researcher who has worked within and beyond academia.
 Her recent academic work has focused on the importance of informal school contexts for children’s peer relationships, social development and wellbeing.
 Alongside this, she worked as Research and Learning Lead for Ageing Better in Camden, researching and writing about very practical solutions to tackling social isolation and loneliness among older people.
 From this combination of work, she brings a strong interest in and understanding of the importance of feeling connected, the detrimental effects of loneliness across the lifespan, and of methods for studying these issues.

 Jenny Manchester – Communications Manager

 Jenny Manchester has experience of managing communications for a wide variety of non-profit organisations including charities, local government and policy think-tanks.
 As well as working for leading charities such as Macmillan Cancer Support and Marie Curie Cancer Care, she led the Press Office at the Equal Opportunities Commission and managed high profile campaigns on gender inequalities including pregnancy discrimination.
-While working as communications lead for an adult and children’s social care team for the London Borough of Bromley she became interested in the area of loneliness specifically on mainstreaming loneliness into the work of local authorities and became aware of the Campaign’s work through the Combating Loneliness Guide for local authorities.
 Since joining the Campaign, she has led the promotion of the Campaign’s work across its communications channels and is particularly interested in using communications to raise awareness of the impact and cost of chronic loneliness on society.

 For general enquiries please email email@example.com.